 Family Law Clinical Practicum

-the opportunity to develop their legal writing and advocacy skills while gaining real-world
+students the opportunity to develop their legal writing and advocacy skills while

 The Practicum is a full-year course, with a focus on pedagogical learning in the fall semester and practical experience in the spring semester.
-The Practicum grounds itself in development of practical skills necessary to move family law cases from initial client interview to Judgment.
-Student attorneys are expected to conduct client and witness interviews, make court appearances, manage the client’s file, prepare written documents (used both internally and filed with the court), organize discovery, understand, and apply the rules of civil procedure and explain the process to and counsel the client.
+The program grounds itself in development of practical skills necessary to move family law cases from initial client interview to judgment.
+Student attorneys are expected to conduct client and witness interviews, make court appearances, manage the client’s file, prepare written documents (used both internally and filed with the court), organize discovery, understand, and apply the rules of civil procedure as well as explain the legal process to and counsel the client.
 The types of cases the Practicum will accept are divorce, custody, juvenile guardianships, domestic violence protection orders, and disorderly conduct restraining orders.

 The Practicum is lead by faculty supervisor Assistant Professor Ariana D. Meyers.